34 of the Absolute Best TV Shows to Watch on Prime Video

-Amazon Prime Video is home to tons of great TV shows, from the Emmy-winning comedy The Marvelous Mrs. Maisel to the recently released psychological thriller Chloe.
+Prime Video is home to tons of great TV shows, from the Emmy-winning comedy The Marvelous Mrs. Maisel to psychological thriller Chloe.
+While Amazon doesn't drop a whole lot onto its streamer each week, the volume is increasing, giving us even more shows to pour our viewing time into.

 Read more: Everything You Need to Know to Sign Up for Prime Video